Myilvaganan/GreenEvents/README.md

 # Project Done By:  <a href="https://github.com/Myilvaganan" noreferrer target="_blank">Myilvaganan</a>

-# This website is mainly designed to build the social connect of peoples who are all kind heartedly steeping to rebuild our world green.
+# This website is mainly designed to build the social connect of peoples who are all kind heartedly stepping to rebuild our world green.

 ## Deployed Website